ourresearch/openalex-docs/the-data/works/README.md

 ### `referenced_works`

-_List:_ [OpenAlex IDs](../../the-api/get-single-entities/#the-openalex-id) for works that this work cites.
+Works that this work cites.

 These are citations that go _from_ this work out _to_ another work: This work ➞ Other works.

 ```json
 referenced_works: [